 The Performance Assurance Framework (the “Framework”) is the overarching framework for the Energy Settlement Performance Assurance Regime.
-The Framework comprises the Performance Assurance Scheme and its operation, the Performance Assurance Committee (PAC) and its operation, the scope, operation and provision of services to be provided by the Performance Assurance Framework Administrator.
+Thiscomprises the details of the Scheme’s operation, the Performance Assurance Committee (PAC) and its operation, and the scope, operation and provision of services to be provided by the Performance Assurance Framework Administrator (PAFA).

 Goal

-The goal of the Energy Settlement Performance Assurance Regime is:
+The goal of the Energy Settlement Performance Assurance Framework is:

 “A demonstrably effective settlement regime for the gas industry where no one party adversely impacts another party as a result of its failure to operate to the defined settlement regime”.